stakach/uefi-bootstrap/README.md

 1. run `make`
 2. this will output `bin/bootx64.efi`
-3. you can expect symbols in the object files using `nm -C uefi_system.obj`
+3. you can expect symbols in the object files using `nm -C bin/uefi_bootstrap.obj`
   * anything with a `U` tag, i.e. `U memcpy` means memcpy needs to be defined in your project

 ## Create a disk image for booting